 Muscle repair takes place when your body is resting.
 With that in mind it’s imperative that you get plenty of rest every night to give your body the time it needs to recover and grow muscle.
 Between 7-8 hours a night is perfect for repair.

 Growing muscle takes energy, so you need to ensure your body has enough fuel in the tank to maximize growth.
 If you’re cutting, you’ll find it much harder to develop muscle, so try to up your food intake to keep the gains flowing.
+You could also add a pre-workout into the mix to really take it up a gear.

 We recommend you train at least three times a week to keep you body working hard and growing muscle.
 You can train more often as your body adapts to this kind of exercise, but don’t overdo it.
 A rest day is key to helping your recover, repair and grow muscle.
 At the most, aim for three days on, one day off.